Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Methods

 The orbital trajectories of our sample of dwarf spheroidals in the `light' Milky Way potential up to the present day are shown in Figure \ref{fig:today_snaps}.
 The dashed purple line highlights the orbit of the dwarfs in the simulation, while the dashed green line shows the orbit predicted by {\sc galpy}.
 It can be seen that the two orbits agree rather well; however, due to the dynamical self-friction of the dwarfs by their own debris \citep{Miller_2020}, there are minor offsets for the more massive dwarfs that are particularly noticeable at the orbital apocentre.
 It can also be seen that our simulated dwarfs can lag behind the orbits predicted by {\sc galpy}.
 In our dynamical modelling of the dwarfs at the present day, we always pick the simulated dwarf at the correct orbital phase that corresponds to the {\sc galpy} prediction, quantified by the correct position of the dwarf with respect to the Milky Way's disk and the direction of its velocity vector.

-We have chosen quite a varied sample of dSphs in terms of mass and closeness to the Galactic centre and orbital eccentricity, as evident in Table \ref{tab:dsphs_gal_real}.
-Carina, for example, has a nearly circular orbit relative to other dSphs.
-In contrast, Draco and Ursa Minor are strongly eccentric and approach close to the Galactic centre in the heavy Milky Way potential.
-Fornax is the most massive dSph in dark and stellar matter, while Carina is two orders of magnitudes smaller.

-Lastly, we note that throughout this work, we place the ``observer'' at infinity from the direction of the Milky Way's centre rather than at $\sim$8~kpc in the Galactic disk.
-We have made this choice as we explore various orbital phases of the dSphs in this work and would thus prefer to remove the ambiguity of Solar motion around the Galaxy and the uncertainties associated with the spatial extent of dwarf galaxies on the sky.
-Since we explore initially spherical NFW halos, which at the present day lie at least 76~kpc from Milky Way's centre (corresponding to at most 6~degree offset from the Solar position), this choice does not significantly affect the constrained line-of-sight properties of our simulated dwarf galaxies or the results of this work.
+In Figure~\ref{fig:today_obs_comp} and~\ref{fig:today_obs_comp2}, we show the resulting line-of-sight velocity dispersion and surface density profiles for each dwarf from our simulations and real data from \citet{fornax_stellar, draco_stellar, ursa_min_stellar, carina_photo, koposov_2014, flewelling}.
+We note that throughout this work, we place the ``observer'' at infinity from the direction of the Milky Way's centre rather than at $\sim$8~kpc in the Galactic disk.
+We have made this choice as we explore various orbital phases of the dSphs in this work, with the dynamics and tidal stripping determined primarily by the motion of the dwarf with respect to the Galactic centre.
+We thus prefer to remove the ambiguity of Solar motion around the Galaxy and the uncertainties associated with the spatial extent of dwarf galaxies on the sky.
+Since we explore initially spherical NFW halos, which at the present day lie at least 76~kpc from Milky Way's centre (corresponding to at most 6~degree offset from the Solar position), this choice does not significantly affect the constrained line-of-sight properties of our simulated dwarf galaxies or the results of this work, which we have also explicitly verified.

+In the surface density, our simulated dwarfs are in good agreement with the observational data, particularly in the `light' potential, with a notable exception of Carina, where the observational data show a nearly flat surface density in the central 200~pc, which is not well described by a Plummer profile (purple line).
+The Fornax `heavy' model also overestimates the surface density within the central 300~pc.
+Fornax is known to not be well-fit by a single Plummer profile, since the outer profile falls off more steeply than allowed by the model \citep{moskowitz}.
+In Ursa Minor, a single Plummer model also struggles to describe the profile shape, although our `light' model is in good agreement with the observed surface density.

+In the line-of-sight velocity dispersion, the agreement is again better in the `light' than the `heavy' potential and varies as a function of radius.
+For Fornax, the velocity dispersion in both cases is overestimated in the central 300~pc, while the value within the half-light radius is in good agreement between the model and observations.